Monday, May 23, 2005

 What do you want at your funeral?

-: Congrats to KB (one of our regular bloggers) on becoming a dad!
+Update: Congrats to KB (one of our regular bloggers) on becoming a dad!
 My flowers are coming up well, but no blooms and lots of weeds.
 Do you have any suggestions for weeding without breaking a sweat?